Translate

 Al Aqsa Muslims Bowing Toward Zion!

 A discovery could rewrite Jerusalem and Zionism itself.
-On the Temple Mount, the most contested patch of earth on the planet, a groundbreaking discovery could change the world with a single question: What if history’s holiest flashpoint is no longer the relevant place to contest?
+Below the Temple Mount, the most contested patch of earth on the planet, a groundbreaking discovery could change the world with a single question: What if history’s holiest flashpoint is no longer the relevant place to contest?

 For centuries, Jerusalem’s Temple Mount has been the axis of world faith and conflict.
 Jews, Christians, and Muslims alike have looked to its heights as the place where Abraham bound Isaac, where David laid the foundation stone, where Solomon raised the First Temple, and where creation itself began.
 Wars were waged over this summit.
 Empires clashed in its shadow.
 Today, it remains the most disputed piece of land on Earth.